westonnelson/docs-1/packages/website/docs/enforcers/timestamp-after-enforcer.md

 # How It Works

-The `terms` field is expected to contain the `timestamp`, after which invocations will not be valid.
+The `terms` field is expected to contain the `timestamp`, after which invocations will be valid.
 The `timestamp` is passed as a `bytes8`.

 ## Javascript Example